mdes4214/temporal-demo-project/README.md

 }
 ```
-After updating the last activity, we will update the workflow version number. **And all the change will use the changeId same as the beginning of workflow.**
+After updating the last activity, we will update the workflow version number. **And all the changes will use the changeId same as the beginning of workflow.**
 ```kotlin
 // workflow implement
 override fun processOrder(order: Order): Order {